security-force-monitor/research-handbook/source/units-relations.rst

 Description
 ~~~~~~~~~~~

-A unique 32 character code assigned to each entity in the dataset.
+A unique 32-character code assigned to each entity in the dataset.

 Attribute type
 ~~~~~~~~~~~~~~